oblakr24/BLEScanner/README.md

 **This app is made using:**

-- Jetpack Compose for UI with Material 3
+- Jetpack Compose for UI with Material 3 and dark/light mode support
 - RxJava 3 for the BLE module
 - Coroutines for bridging the BLE functionalities with the Flows on the app module